-- b) Plan the audit of performance information (pre-determined objectives), and describe examination procedures to be used in the audit of this type of information.[3] - c) Discuss the audit criteria of reported performance information, namely compliance with reporting requirements, usefulness, measurability and reliability.[3] - d) Discuss the form and content of a report on the audit of performance information.
+- b) Describe the difficulties in measuring and reporting on economic, environmental and social performance and give examples of performance measures and sustainability indicators. - Describe substantive procedures to detect potential misstatements in respect of socio-environmental matters. - d) Discuss the form and content of an independent verification statement of an integrated report.
+[2] - 4 The audit of performance information (pre-determined objectives) in the public sector - a) Describe the audit of performance information (pre-determined objectives) and differentiate from performance auditing. - b) Plan the audit of performance information (pre-determined objectives), and describe examination procedures to be used in the audit of this type of information.
+[3] - Discuss the audit criteria of reported performance information, namely compliance with reporting requirements, usefulness, measurability and reliability. - d) Discuss the form and content of a report on the audit of performance information.
 [2] - e) Discuss the content of an audit conclusion on an integrated report of performance against pre-determined objectives.
 [3]